Dylan-Ay/Dylan-ay/README.md

 Hi 👋 My name is Dylan
 ======================

-I'm a Full-Stack Developer specialized in Symfony/Laravel
+I'm a Full-Stack Developer
 ---------------------------

 My interest for computer science and the high-tech area has always been a passion for me.
 Since young after my high school diploma , I started to learn by myself the programmation online, it reinforced my idea to work in the IT area.<br> <br>Thanks to my personals skills and my self-taught experience, I got a first work as IT Technician.
 I worked as IT Technician for 3 years.
 During the pandemic, I went back to programming, that made me want to explore more the Web Development aspect instead of IT network technician one.
 Since December 2022 I graduated with a BTEC Higher National Diploma.
+I'm currently working for "Saabre" which is a media company, I'm doing a work/study training program to prepare a Bachelor in programmation.
 I made several personal projects during my self-taught experience that you can find on my GitHub or on my Portfolio.

 * 🌍  I'm based in Alsace, France